Please note: This post contains affiliate links.

 TOP TIP: Scan the sky and treetops for bald eagles that might be circling or resting.

 For a truly unforgettable experience, immerse in early morning forest bathing atop kayaks on Bass Lake with Susan Madden from Mindful Café.
-While I’ve forest bathed with walking meditations amongst trees, engaging all five senses while paddling around elevates the sensory connection, especially if you are a water lover like I am.
+While I’ve forest bathed with walking meditations amongst trees in Mendocino, engaging all five senses while paddling around elevates the sensory connection, especially if you are a water lover like I am.

 - Listen to the waves lapping against the kayak